Ford Pinto engine: Cosworth YB (CH20EFI)

 In the beginning of the 1980s, Cosworth developed a 16-valve performance head conversion for the Pinto engine.
 This was seen by a Ford executive who asked Cosworth to develop it with a turbo for use in the new Ford Sierra RS Cosworth.

 The engine is therefore based on a modified Pinto block topped with the Cosworth-developed alloy head and Garrett turbo.

 Lima OHC (LL)

-The "Lima" versions of the engine debuted in 2301 cc form in the Ford Pinto, but although they share their basic architecture with the European version (and to a casual observer, look almost identical), they actually have few interchangeable parts.
+The "Lima" versions of the engine debuted in 2301 cc form in the Ford Pinto, but although they share their basic architecture with the European version (and to a casual observer, look almost identical), they actually have few interchangeable parts due to being built to imperial measurements as opposed to metric.
 The European version did find its way into North America however in the Mercury Capri, which was a captive import from Ford of Europe's factories in Germany.

 2.0

 The 2.0 litre version was a narrower-bore version of the original 2.3 liter "Lima" four.
 Bore and stroke are 89.3 and 79.4 mm, respectively, for an overall displacement of 1990 cc.
 This engine was installed in the 1983–1988 Ford Rangers and in some Argentinian Ford Taunus.